GurpreetSingh87-gk/Python-Projects/README.md

 ## 1. 📠 Calculator App

-The Calculator app is GUI (Graphical User Interface) based calculator that includes arithmetic calculations.
+The Calculator app is GUI (Graphical User Interface) Tkinter based calculator that includes arithmetic calculations.

 ## Features

 The Calculator app code is divided into two parts first contains functionality of calculations and second design of whole caculator.

-**Functionality of Calculations:-** I have created separate sections that deals with different parts of calculator app such as:
+**Functionality of Calculations :-** I have created separate sections that deals with different parts of calculator app such as:

-  - **Input Function:-** It takes inputs that user put numbers to calculate them.
+  - **Input Function :** It takes inputs that user put numbers to calculate them.

-  - **Clear Input Function:-** It removes all calculations that were entered as input.
+  - **Clear Input Function :** It removes all calculations that were entered as input.

-  - **Cut Input Function:-** Just like a mobile calculator, the cut button deletes numbers one by one as per the user's wish.
+  - **Cut Input Function :** Just like a mobile calculator, the cut button deletes numbers one by one as per the user's wish.

-  - **CE Input Function:-** CE button turns every calculation as zero.
+  - **CE Input Function :** CE button turns every calculation as zero.

-  - **Function to Calculate Result:-** This functions shows the result of calculations.
+  - **Function to Calculate Result :** This functions shows the result of calculations.
 If user puts right input then calculator will insert or delete input.
 If user puts       wrong inputs then calculator will show error.

-**Design of Calculator:-** It contains functions that designs the whole calculator such as button's size, entry input etc.
+**Design of Calculator :-** It contains functions that designs the whole calculator such as button's size, entry input etc.

-  - **Main Window:-** I have imported Tkinter (Python Library) to build GUI (Graphical User Interface) Window.
+  - **Main Window :** I have imported Tkinter (Python Library) to build GUI (Graphical User Interface) Window.

-  - **Entry Widget:-** It is entry input section where all calculations appears.
+  - **Entry Widget :** It is entry input section where all calculations appears.

-  - **Button Frame:-** I have write numbers in list that will work as keyboard.
+  - **Button Frame :** I have write numbers in list that will work as keyboard.

-  - **Buttons:-** It contains design of buttons, font style, and padding etc.
+  - **Buttons :** It contains design of buttons, font style, and padding etc.

 ## Technologies